tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 }
 $$

-This package is similar to the previous, except now it relies on a function $\texttt{G}$, which isn't defined inside of the package.
+This package is similar to the previous one, except that it relies on a function $\texttt{G}$, which isn't defined inside of the package.
 Instead, this package depends on some external function.
 Think of this like a computer program which depends on another library.